VedaWebProject/Tekst/docs/content/index.md

 The above being said, nothing is stopping you from using Tekst in different contexts.
 As long as

 1. your data revolves around a somewhat structured work or other phenomenon (e.g. book, movie, theatre play or even a simple sequence of years) with one or more [structure levels](concepts.md#structure-levels)
-2. the types of [data layers](concepts.md#data-layers) Tekst offers match the data you want to work with
+2. the types of [resources](concepts.md#resources) Tekst offers match the data you want to work with

 ..., Tekst might be a viable option.
 In the end, giving it a try on your local machine [is relatively easy](setup.md#using-docker-recommended).